 Explore, learn and play at the National Railway Museum

 Explore, learn and play at the National Railway Museum, unofficially York’s umbrella as it’s the perfect rainy day spot in York.
 There’s lots for children to see and do, with incredible engines and hands-on activities galore.
 There’s a small indoor play area for younger children and you can take a ride on the miniature train (small charge) or even take the road train into town (small charge).
 Children’s activities run during the school holidays.
-Admission’s free, too, but you currently need to pre-book your tickets in advance.
+Admission’s free, too, but you can pre-book your tickets in advance.
 Leeman Road, York YO26 4XJ – Visit the Railway Museum’s website

 Paint something lovely at Rainbows Ceramics

 Head to one of York’s indoor attractions and discover chocolate, Vikings, Victorians and more

-There’s no shortage of museums in York to take cover in.
+There’s no shortage of museums and attractions in York to take cover in.
 The Railway Museum is excellent, free and can keep a family occupied for a good few hours – book your free ticket in advance.
-If that’s not your thing, there are lots of other options, from the Yorkshire Museum (dinosaurs, Romans, Vikings and more) to York Castle Museum (visit the Victorian street, Kirkgate, and learn about times gone by) to JORVIK DIG (especially designed for children and one of our favourites).
-The Hole in Wand is a fun new minigolf experience in York city centre that’s perfect for young wizards.
+If that’s not your thing, there are lots of other options, from the Yorkshire Museum (dinosaurs, Romans, Vikings and more) to York Castle Museum (visit the Victorian street, Kirkgate, and learn about times gone by) to JORVIK DIG where children can get hands-on with archaeology and even dig in the pits.
+The Hole in Wand is a fun minigolf experience in York city centre that’s perfect for young wizards.
 Head along to the Coppergate Centre for a round or just relax with a potion in the Wizard Tavern!

 Further afield, The Deep is a fantastic aquarium in Hull that all the family will enjoy, and it’s perfect on a rainy day (just allow time to queue as it gets busy on wet days).
 Over in Leeds, the Royal Armouries is a good day out and admission is free there too.
 Tropical World is a good option too – see the butterflies, meerkats and other exotic creatures.
-Over in Halifax, children’s museum Eureka! is hard to beat.
-All of the attractions have Covid-safe procedures in place, and you will need to pre-book your tickets in advance.
+Over in Halifax, the children’s museum Eureka! is hard to beat.

 Play at The Web Adventure Park